SofianeBo/Supersymmetry-signals/README.md

-# ML-SUSY

-Machine learning supersymmetry
+# Machine learning supersymmetry

 Goals:

 - Use various classification methods (e.g. Logistic regression, SVM, XGBoost) to predict signal.
-- Gauge performance using AUC score.
-- Implement a complete work-flow for classification problems (cross-validation, model selection, etc.)
+- Implementation a complete work-flow (cross-validation, model selection, etc.)
+- Achieve good performance for a classifier, using AUC as a relevant metric.